aaronkisac/cat-app/README.md

 yarn test --coverage will still generate a coverage report in the project's root directory: coverage/lcov-report (reveal in finder to open coverage index.html files)

 Requirements:
-✔️ Use React
+✔️ Use React Hooks, Redux, styled Component
 ✔️ Focus on architecture, code quality, and test coverage ✔️ Responsive

 Considerations:
-This was a deep dive into React functional components and hooks.
+This was a deep dive into Redux.
+Challenging and thoroughly enjoyable for someone who has to use ContextAPI at work daily.